-Find yourself a brown sofa and a cat called Snowball; it’s time to check out the best Simpsons games of the year!
+Find yourself a brown sofa and a cat called Snowball; it’s time to rank every one of The Simpsons games from best to worst!

-The Simpsons are a family that need no introduction.
+The Simpsons are a family that needs no introduction.
 If you don’t know who they are, then seriously; where have you been all your life?

-They’ve been a pivotal part of our lives for generations now, growing up with the kids that never age but whose life lessons have stuck with us over the years.
+They’ve been a pivotal part of our lives for generations now, growing up with the kids who never age but whose life lessons have stuck with us over the years.

-Now, it’s time to relive all those nostalgic feels as we check out the best Simpsons games dedicated to this barmy family.
+Now, it’s time to relive all those nostalgic feels as we rank all of The Simpsons games dedicated to this barmy family.

 Table of Contents